Index ¦ Archives ¦ Atom ¦ RSS

 sha256sum -c Fedora-Everything-29-1.2-x86_64-CHECKSUM

-Create the installation media with Fedora Media Writer
+Creating the Installation Medium with Fedora Media Writer

-Fedora Media Writer is available for different operating systems, download the corresponding one.
+Fedora Media Writer is available for various operating systems.
+Download the appropriate version from:

 https://github.com/FedoraQt/MediaWriter/releases/tag/4.1.1